 - Rental Applications.
 These are used by the owners or property managers to gather information on potential renters.
 Naturally, landlords can rent their property to tenants without obtaining a rental application, but it serves as extra protection;

-- Landlord Reference Letters are letters of confidence from the previous landlord to the new one confirming the information the tenants say about themselves is true, common in cases when the individuals have a poor credit score;
+- Landlord Reference Letters.
+These are letters of confidence from the previous landlord to the new one confirming the information the tenants say about themselves is true, common in cases when the individuals have a poor credit score;

-- Rental Inspection Checklists are tools employed by landlords or property managers to ensure that rental property is in order before and after the tenant's occupation.
+- Rental Inspection Checklists.
+These tools are employed by landlords or property managers to ensure that rental property is in order before and after the tenant's occupation.
 The inspection itself involves a thorough visual check of the property from the inside and outside;

-- A House Cleaning Checklist is another tool used when cleaning homes.
+- House Cleaning Checklist.
+This is a checklist used when cleaning homes.
 The checklist is given to the customers by the cleaning personnel.
 It helps the cleaning company to stay competitive in terms of quality and pricing;

-- Notices of Rent Increase are letters notifying the tenants of an upcoming increase in their monthly rent.
+- Notices of Rent Increase.
+A letter notifying the tenants of an upcoming increase in their monthly rent.
 The local laws govern the percentage of a rent increase, as well as the amount of time you should give in your warning;

-- Eviction Notices are written ultimatum letters telling the tenant to either comply with the rental agreement or vacate the rental unit.
+- Eviction Notices.
+A written ultimatum telling the tenant to either comply with the rental agreement or vacate the rental unit.
 An eviction is part of a court process and lawsuit to have the tenant removed from the property in the event they fail to move out;

-- A Lease Termination Letter is a notice written by the landlord that announces the ending of the rental agreement and asking the tenant to vacate the property.
+- Lease Termination Letter.
+This is a notice written by the landlord that announces the ending of the rental agreement and asking the tenant to vacate the property.
 Contrary to the eviction notice, a tenant can have their tenancy terminated without being evicted.

 This form is used by Texas landlords and tenants to outline the details of the commercial property rental.
 It can only be filled out and signed by members of the Texas Association of Realtors (TAR).

-A Key Receipt is a form according to which a tenant has agreed that they have received keys to a property they rent, and guarantee to return them to the landlord or property manager by a certain date or when the lease agreement expires and the rental period is over.
+This form verifies that the tenant has received keys to a property they rent and guarantees to return them to the landlord or property manager by a certain date or when the Lease Agreement expires and the rental period is over.

-This document covers the area of making a legal agreement between an individual and a tenant wishing to use their services as a cosigner.
-It clearly outlines the services offered to each party of the agreement to protect the landlord in case any issues with the potential tenant arise.
+This document outlines the services offered to each party of the agreement to protect the landlord in case any issues with the potential tenant arise.